CrumpLab/rstatsforpsych/docs/Lab1_Basics.md

 ### c()

 It is also possible to create vectors that contain characters, rather than numbers.
-To illustrate an example of a `character vector`, we introduce one more basic R function `c()`, which is short for "combine".
+To illustrate an example of a `character vector`, we introduce one more basic R function `c()`, short for "combine".

 ```r
 ?c
 ```

-It could be helpful to consider a train car analogy when thinking about vectors.
-In the analogy, a vector is like a train.
-Trains are composed of connected train cars, and each car is a container that holds things like people, or resources.
-Trains can have any number of train cars, just like a vector can have any length.
-The cars in a train are the slots in a vector.
-To make a train you have to connect the train cars together.
-Similarly, in R, to make a vector you need to concatenate or connect the slots together.
+Vectors are like trains, they have slots (train cars) that can contain things, like passengers, or oil or coal.
+Trains can have any number of train cars, just like a vector can have any length (number of slots).

+Importantly, train cars need to be connected together to form a whole train.
+Similarly, in R, to make a vector you need to concatenate or connect individual slots of a vector together.
 This is what the `c()` function is all about.
-It combines slots together to form a vector.
-It is a very flexible and useful function.
-Also, to avoid confusion, I will only use the letter `c` to refer to the `c()` function, and never as the name of a variable.
+It combines individual units together to form a vector.

-To use `c()`, we insert individual items separated by commas.
-To insert characters, we wrap each character with quotations
+To use `c()`, insert individual items separated by commas between the parentheses.
+To insert characters, wrap each character (or string of characters) between quotations.

 ```r